 Getting your expenses down should be your first area of attack in your budget.
 Try living close to work if possible, pack lunches, workout at home or outdoors, carpool, cut out alcohol, use online coupon & rebate sites to save money when you shop online e.g. eBates and Ibotta (Ibotta is great for groceries) - basically get creative with ways to bring your expenses down.

 Paribus is another great tool you can use to save.
 It finds you refunds when prices drop at online stores that have a price protection policy by monitoring your emails for receipts at eligible stores, then tracks the prices of the items you bought (so you don’t have to).

 You can also grab my personal finance budget worksheets, to help you with your budget.

 3. I focused on saving 40% to 50% of each paycheck and anything extra

 After my 401k, other deductions and taxes (my tax rate was ~25%), the first year I earned somewhere around $1350 - $1400 a pay check.
 I tried to save at least $500 to $700 of every paycheck and because I kept my expenses low, this wasn't hard to do.

 I saved all of my yearly bonus (after 50% bonus taxes this was somewhere around $1500 the first couple of years, not much, but still something) and I always saved a bulk of whatever tax return I got.
 As a result, I saved a ton of cash very quickly this way - I averaged about 18k a year in cash savings and in 3.5 years I had well over 50k saved in cash from my full time job.

-Check out my favorite savings account HERE which I use today (You get $5 to start and your account earns 15x the national average - which is great because those small interest amounts add up).
+My favorite savings account right now is called Rize and you get $5 to start when you sign up - which is great because those small amounts add up.
 I have automated deposits set up for different goals and it's helped me stay on top of my savings!